 In an 8-1 vote last week, the U.S. Supreme Court said that law enforcement must have a warrant to search vehicles parked at private homes.
-This is the second time this month that the justices rejected arguments by police for expanding the “automobile exception” to Fourth Amendment rules against unreasonable searches and seizures.
+This is the second time this month that the justices rejected arguments by police for increasing the scope of the “automobile exception” rule of the Fourth Amendment.

 The case (Collins v.
 Virginia) arose from a search for a Virginia motorcyclist who committed two traffic offense while riding a distinctive orange and black motorcycle with an extended frame.
 Police pursued the suspect, but the person eluded them.

-After some investigation, Albemarle County police were able to track down the suspect, Ryan Collins, to his girlfriend’s house.
-Later, Officer David Rhodes—without a warrant or an invitation—discovered a similar motorcycle, hidden underneath a tarp outside the home.
+Upon conducting an investigation on social media, Albemarle County law enforcement located Ryan Collins to his girlfriend’s house.
+Police—without a warrant or an invitation—then discovered a similar motorcycle, hidden underneath a tarp outside the home.
 The motorcycle, it turned out, was stolen.